ahmads1990/Voice-pathology-detection/README.md

 ## Introduction

-Our graduation project, **Voice Pathology Detection**, is a program designed to assess the health of a person's voice and classify voice disorders using both Machine Learning (ML) and Deep Learning (DL) techniques.
+Our graduation project, **Voice Pathology Detection**, is a program designed to diagnose the health of a person's voice and classify voice disorders using both Machine Learning (ML) and Deep Learning (DL) techniques.

 The human voice is a powerful tool for communication, but voice disorders can significantly impact a person's ability to communicate effectively.
 Early detection of voice pathologies is crucial for timely intervention and appropriate treatment.
 Our project aims to provide a valuable tool for identifying voice disorders by analyzing audio recordings of voice samples.